Need Help? Give us a call.

 1 (800) 345-3452

 Virtually every successful business reaches the point where new equipment—from computers to machinery to vehicles—becomes essential.
-But what if you don’t have the capital on hand to pay for those necessary items, and financing the equipment might not be the right option?
+But what if you don’t have the capital on hand to pay for those necessary items?
+Financing the equipment with a business loan is one option, but that can require a substantial down payment and higher monthly payments.

-There is one popular solution for business owners in this situation—equipment leasing.
-In fact, the Equipment Leasing and Finance Association reports that 80% of businesses lease some equipment.
-Under the right terms, it can help a business with capital issues secure the equipment they need to stay competitive and grow.
-And even if a business has plenty of cash, leasing could still be the best choice.
+One popular solution for business owners in this situation is equipment leasing.
+Under the right terms, equipment leasing can help a business with capital issues secure the equipment they need to stay competitive and grow.
+Even if a business has plenty of cash, leasing could still be the best choice.
+Find out about the basics of equipment leasing, types of leases, and the benefits of leasing.

-You pay a monthly rate for a predetermined number of months, and once that lease ends, you can choose from renewing your lease, buying the equipment, or ending the lease and returning the equipment.
+Equipment leasing lets you rent the equipment you need for a specific period of time, instead of buying it or seeking financing for it.
+You make monthly payments for a predetermined number of months, and once the lease ends, you can choose to renew your lease, buy the equipment, or end the lease and return the equipment.

-Let’s review 7 common scenarios where leasing might make more sense than buying.
+Let’s review seven common scenarios where leasing might make more sense than buying:

 Some companies can get by with using the same equipment for decades.
 Other businesses, especially in the technical space, are at a big disadvantage if their equipment becomes even the least bit obsolete.